 )

 - If LastModifiedDate is not blank, the formula returns the value for LastModifiedDate.
-Otherwise, it checks that the CreatedDate field is not blank. the formula returns the value for CreatedDate.
+Otherwise, it checks that the CreatedDate field is not blank.
+The formula returns the value for CreatedDate.

 - If both the fields are blank, the formula returns null.